-Critical to the provision of quality Competitor Analysis Benchmark Reports is the reliability of data provided by employers through the reporting process.
-To ensure the Competitor Analysis Benchmark Reports are meaningful and comparable over time it is essential that employers take care to accurately:
+Critical to the provision of quality Competitor Analysis Benchmark Reports (CABRs) is the reliability of data provided by employers through the reporting process.
+To ensure the CABRs are meaningful and comparable over time it is essential that employers take care to accurately:

-- classify their employees to manager and non-manager categories - calculate remuneration data as indicated in the workplace profile and - ensure responses in the reporting questionnaire reflect shared interpretations of key concepts and terms within your industry.
+- classify their employees to manager and non-manager categories - → calculate remuneration data as indicated in the workplace profile (for corporate structures, this must be done in relation to each employing entity in the group refer to the Guide:Entity level reporting for corporate structures & requirements for combined reports - ensure responses in the reporting questionnaire reflect shared industry interpretations of key concepts and terms within your industry.

 Note that the online system will perform a validation of the data and inform you of possible data entry errors, or possible data quality errors.
-For further information on online reporting, please refer to the Agency's website.